-The state of Maryland mandates that every associate degree program contain general education requirements designed to introduce students to the fundamental knowledge, skills and values that are essential to the study of academic disciplines.
+The state of Maryland mandates that every associate degree program contain general education requirements designed to introduce students to the fundamental knowledge, skills, and values that are essential to the study of academic disciplines.
 To assure that associate degree students meet the general education requirements defined by the state of Maryland, each degree program includes a distribution of general education credits.
 Courses which meet general education requirements must be approved by the College's academic council.

 The College defines general education as the portion of the curriculum devoted to the development of the skills, knowledge and abilities essential to all students, regardless of chosen majors.
-The course distribution is intended to ensure that students have mastered and have demonstrated a familiarity with core knowledge basic to all college-level work.
+The course distribution is intended to ensure that students have mastered and demonstrated a familiarity with core knowledge basic to all college-level work.

 General Education Requirements and Institutional Requirements for Associate of Arts (A.A.), Associate of Arts in Teaching (A.A.T.) and Associate of Science (A.S.)
-Degrees (minimum of 32 credits)
+Degrees (minimum of 30 general education credits plus 2 activity credit hours)